gregdardis/Bag-Stack-Queue/README.md

 Unit testing done for all three classes using JUnit.

 Bag.java, Queue.java, and Stack.java all contain `main()` methods that print simple demonstrations to the console.

+# Command Line Instructions for Bag Demonstration
+(Simply replace Bag with Stack or Queue to see those demonstrations)

+`cd src/`

+Compile:
+`javac Bag.java`

+Run:
+`java Bag`